Space Optimization

 Businessman standing in an empty open plan office

-Book a consultation with a hybrid expert today!
+Book a free 30-min hybrid strategy review with our hybrid experts today!

 If you walk through major cities today, you’ll likely see large buildings with empty offices.
 I saw this post from Dror Poleg where he rightly states that a decade ago, this would have been unthinkable.
 Companies locked themselves into 10-year leases, and those agreements made sense for everyone involved.
 Landlords, city councils, and office managers all had the same goal: stability.
 But today, things have changed, and not in the way many leaders expected.